Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Summary

-We first use the initial coupling $g_{F \kappa \bar{\kappa}}$ ($F$ indicates $f_0(1370)$) determined by the Weinberg criterion with complex $\kappa$ mass, and found that the total width of $f_0(1370)$ is much smaller than its measured widths with a reasonable form factor.
+We first use the coupling $g_{F \kappa \bar{\kappa}}$ ($F$ indicates $f_0(1370)$) determined by the Weinberg criterion with complex $\kappa$ mass, and find that the total width of $f_0(1370)$ is much smaller than its measured widths with a reasonable form factor.
 It is reasonable that the Weinberg criterion derived from bound state with narrow components does not suit our case with broad components $\kappa$.
-Then, we fit the width of $f_0(1370)$ listed in the RPP by taking the initial coupling $g_{F\kappa \bar{\kappa}}$ as fitting parameter and found that this coupling should be in the range of $25 \sim 40$ GeV with cut-off parameter $\alpha =2\sim 3$.
-But the decay pattern is independent of this initial coupling because it is a common coupling for all the decay channels.
+Then, we fit the width of $f_0(1370)$ listed in the RPP by taking the coupling $g_{F\kappa \bar{\kappa}}$ as fitting parameter and find that this coupling should be in the range of $25 \sim 40$ GeV with cut-off parameter $\alpha =2\sim 3$.
+But the decay pattern is independent of this coupling because it is a common coupling for all the decay channels.